sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Vigenère Cipher ==

-Using a secret code word, encrypt each letter by shifting it the corresponding letter in the code word. -EG
+ A Vigenère cipher is an example of a polyalpha- betic cipher.
+Using a secret code word, encrypt each letter by shifting it the corresponding letter in the code word.

+ For our default text ‘ SECRETS HI’ we use the code word ‘CAT’.

+We will breaks up the message  into three-letter chunks, because our codeword is three letters.
+So SEC RET SHI.

+The standard is that a=0 b=1, c=2,…etc. So S shift by C=2 letters to U. E will shift by  A= 0 letters and remain at E. C will shift by T=19 letters to V, and so on.

+To decrypt the message, simply undo the encryption process.
+The keyword must be known.
+Cryptography by Simon Rubinstein-Salzedo used as reference.- RLM

 === Vigenère Cipher Encryption ===
 by Holly Paige Chaos, Rebecca Lauren Miller, Katherine Stange